-According to data released by the United States Department of Transportation’s National Highway Traffic Safety Administration (NHTSA), roads across America have been getting safer ever since stricter seatbelt laws were introduced and law enforcement increased their efforts to crack down on drunk drivers.
-Over the past decade, deaths caused by motor vehicle accidents have dropped by almost 25 percent according to NHTSA – however, the number of deaths caused by wrong-way driving accidents has remained steady at approximately 360 fatalities every year.
+According to data released by the National Highway Traffic Safety Administration (NHTSA), roads across America have been getting safer ever since stricter seatbelt laws were introduced and law enforcement increased their efforts to crack down on drunk drivers.
+Over the past decade, deaths caused by motor vehicle accidents have dropped by almost 25% according to NHTSA – however, the number of deaths caused by wrong-way driving accidents in the U.S. has remained steady at approximately 360 fatalities every year.

 What Causes Wrong-Way Driving Accidents?

-- Age: The NTSB report showed that drivers 70 years old and above were the wrong-way driver in approximately 15 percent of all wrong-way driving crashes, while they were the right-way driver in only 3 percent of these types of crashes.
+- Age: The NTSB report showed that drivers 70 years old and above were the wrong-way driver in approximately 15% of all wrong-way driving crashes, while they were the right-way driver in only 3% of these types of crashes.
 In the crashes studied, drivers in this age group were driving the wrong direction in 233 crashes, while 51 were driving in the correct direction.

 - Alcohol: The NTSB report cited driving under the influence (DUI) as the most common factor involved in wrong-way driving accidents.
-Their data shows that 69 percent of at-fault drivers had a Blood Alcohol Content (BAC) of at least 0.08 percent, and 59 percent of people driving in the wrong direction during these types of crashes had a BAC of at least 0.15 percent.
+Their data shows that 69% of at-fault drivers had a blood alcohol content (BAC) of at least 0.08%, and 59% of people driving in the wrong direction during these types of crashes had a BAC of at least 0.15%.
 As high as these numbers already are, officials believe that the actual number may be even higher due to missing BAC level information missing from a number of crashes.

-- Nights and Weekends: The vast majority of wrong-way driving accidents occurred at night – 78 percent, according to the NTSB report – and approximately 57 percent occurred between Friday and Sunday.
+- Nights and weekends: The vast majority of wrong-way driving accidents occurred at night – 78%, according to the NTSB report – and approximately 57% occurred between Friday and Sunday.

-Our Chicago car accident attorneys at Power Rogers are committed to providing our clients with the dedicated and passionate legal representation our firm has become known for.
-Since we first opened our doors more than two decades ago, we have successfully recovered more than $4 billion in verdicts and settlements for our clients.
-If you or someone you love was seriously injured in a car accident, give us a call at (312) 313-0202 to speak with a member of our firm, or fill out our online form to request a free case evaluation today.
+Our Chicago wrong-way driving accident attorneys at Power Rogers are committed to providing our clients with the dedicated and passionate legal representation our firm has become known for.
+Since we first opened our doors more than two decades ago, we have successfully recovered more than $5 billion in verdicts and settlements for our clients.
+If you or someone you love was seriously injured in a car accident, give us a call at 312-500-1792 to speak with a member of our firm, or fill out our online form to request a free case evaluation today.